 - Does card use meet expectations and comply with spending policy?

-- Are card transaction data correctly transferred to management tools?
+- Is card transaction data being transferred to management tools correctly?

 - Have reporting and management procedures been automated to the maximum extent possible?
 Are there still potential automations that have not been implemented?

-- Are there any improvements or streamlining of procedures for processing expense claims?
+- Are there any potential improvements or streamlining of procedures possible for processing expense claims?

-In addition to the observations and feedback you can collect, follow the performance indicators defined when designing the corporate card program.
-Monitoring these indicators over several months, in addition to qualitative elements collected, will allow you to evaluate the implementation of the program.
+On top of the observations and feedback you collect, you should also be following the performance indicators as defined when designing the corporate card program.
+Monitoring these indicators over several months, in addition to the qualitative elements collected, will allow you to evaluate the implementation of the program.

 No matter the degree of success, it is possible to identify areas for improvement and to continue adjusting and optimizing spending policies and management processes.

-The implementation of a corporate card program is a transformation that seems long and difficult.
-But its main difficulty lies in the cross-functional nature of the transformation project: for the operation to be a success, many people in multiple departments and business lines must be committed to the change.
+The implementation of a corporate card program is a transformation that can seem long and difficult.
+But its main difficulty lies in the cross-functional nature of the transformation project: For the operation to be a success, many people across multiple departments and business lines must be committed to the change.

 However, the successful implementation of such a program is greatly facilitated by the corporate card provider you choose.

-Throughout the process, you will benefit from specific support and assistance.
+Throughout the process, you'll benefit from tailored support and assistance.

 In many cases, your card provider will dedicate a team to the implementation of your program.
-The person in charge of the program within your company will be surrounded by experts to support them in the process.
+The person in charge of the program within your company will be backed by experts who will support them throughout the process.